 What is Radial Shockwave Therapy?

-Radial Shockwave Therapy (RSWT), otherwise known as Shockwave Therapy uses high pressured acoustic shockwaves that travel through the skin to break down targeted tissue to reduce pain and stimulate tissue repair.
+Radial Shockwave Therapy (RSWT), otherwise known as Shockwave Therapy (or shockwave treatment) uses high pressure acoustic shock waves that travel through the skin to break down targeted tissue.
+The goal is to reduce pain and stimulate tissue repair.

 What conditions can Radial Shockwave Therapy treat?